I-TECH-UW/laboratory-workflows-ig/input/pagecontent/use_cases.md

 <br />

-#### USE CASE NAME: CAPTURING LAB ORDERS
+#### USE CASE NAME: TRANSMISSION OF LABORATORY RESULTS

-ACTORS:

-- Clinician
+ACTOR:
+PIMS, IPMS, OpenHIM, SHR, OpenCR

 DEPENDENCIES:

-- Availability of PIMS
+active connection to interoperability layer

 DESCRIPTION:
-> Clinician login the system and access the lab module.
-Clinician then enters Lab specimen details using a lab form available in the lab module.

-PRE CONDITION:

-- User successfully logs in to the system

-ORDINARY SEQUENCE:
+>An interoperability layer facilitates information exchange of clinical laboratory orders between the electronic medical record and the laboratory information system, via the longitudinal record system (SHR).

+PRE-CONDITION:

+>Queries are sent between interfacing systems and the interoperability layer to update and store new data.

+Ordinary sequence

 Steps:

-> 1. Log into the system
->
-> 2. Access the Laboratory module
->
->3.
-Enter specimen details in lab order form available in the lab module.
->
->4.
-Save the order details
->
+Actions:

+    1. PIMS/IPMS send captured orders to the interoperability layer and store them in the SHR
+    2. MFL update the facility information in the SHR
+    3. Patient demographic data is queried from the omang system as well as the deaths and births register.
->5.
-Send the lab order details to SHR
+    4. Updated lab order details with results are received by the interoperability layer and stored in the SHR

-POST CONDITION:

-- Data successfully pushed to the interoperability layer
+    5. PIMS pings the interoperability layer for lab test results
+    6. Available results in the SHR are pulled to PIMS.

+POST-CONDITION:

+- Lab orders, lab test results, facility information and patient information updated and stored in the SHR.

+ASSUMPTIONS:

+- Each and every order that is created is assigned an identifier by IPMS.
+- Lab orders are assigned identifiers by the system.
+- No data is pushed to IPMS from SHR, only a pull is allowed

 EXCEPTIONS:

 Steps:
->6.
-System caches the lab order details when there is network failure and resend late

-ASSUMPTIONS:
-- PIMS is hosted in the facility with access to the operability layer.
+    Actions:
-- The lab order form is sent to the laboratory with the specimen.
+    6. Unidentifiable orders and order results sent to the interoperability layer are rejected
-- The specimen ID is attached to the container with the specimen

-COMMENTS:
+COMMENTS

 >
 >
 >